TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 }
 ```

-With our new function we will have different hash codes for the names `"Sara"` and `"raSa"` that is because even if both names have the same letters, some of the letters appear in different locations.
+With our new function we will have different hash codes for the names `"Sara"` and `"raSa"`.
+This is because even if both names have the same letters, some of the letters appear in different locations.
 The hash code started to change because we are multiplying the old hash every new iteration and then adding the letter code.

 <div class="lesson-note lesson-note--tip" markdown="1">
-  Notice the usage of prime number.
-We could have chosen any number we wanted, but prime numbers are even better to introduce less hash codes that are divisible by the same bucket length, which will make collisions less likely to happen.
+  Notice the usage of a prime number.
+We could have chosen any number we wanted, but prime numbers are preferable.
+Multiplying by a prime number will reduce the likelihood of hash codes being evenly divisible by the bucket length, which helps minimize the occurrence of collisions.
 </div>

 Even though we reworked our hash function to avoid the `"Sara"/"raSa"` collision, there is always the possibility for collisions.
 Since we have a finite number of buckets, there is no way to eliminate collisions entirely.
 Let's try to minimize them.